-We have implemented a prototype of DeMSI which includes a Player with a progress monitor user interface as shown in figure 4-3.
+We have implemented a prototype of DeMSI which includes a Player with a progress monitor user interface as shown in Fig. 4-3.
 Although a DeMSI peer is both a consumer and a content server, we have implemented a prototype that supports an optional serving-peer-only execution.
 With this option, the consumer related components including the Player and its user interface, Segment Receiver, Scheduler, Re-scheduler and the Peer Monitor are turned off.
 The process under this execution option is compact enough to allow multiple instances of it to be executed on the same workstation for evaluation purpose.
 The prototype is implemented in Java 1.4.2 with Java Media Framework 2.1.1.
-The perceived dynamic service level statistics: $R_i$ , $l_i$ , $T_j$ , and number of active serving peers are collected and written into a file once a second for further analysis.
-On the other hand, each claim and peer-point of congestion mapping update resulted from a pair-wise flow correlation test is written into a file whenever it becomes available.
+The perceived dynamic service level statistics: $R_j$ , $l_j$ , $T_j$ , and number of active serving peers are collected and written into a file once a second for further analysis.
+On the other hand, each claim and peerpoint of congestion mapping update resulted from a pair-wise flow correlation test is written into a file whenever it becomes available.

-Figure 4-2: Physical system configuration for performance evaluation
+Fig. 4-2.
+Physical system configuration for performance evaluation.

-We encode a small portion of a video clip using MPEG-1 with a constant consumption rate $R{content}$ of 100kB/s for evaluations.
+We encode a small portion of a video clip using MPEG-1 with a constant consumption rate $R{\text{content}}$ of 100 kB/s for evaluations.
 We use a rather legacy MPEG-1 format simply due to the constraint of the Java Media Framework that we have leveraged on a quick implementation of the primitive Player agent.
-The clip consists of 25 10.24-second segments.
+The clip consists of 25 10.24-s segments.
 Each segment that is ready to play contains 1024 fragments.
 The size $\rho$ of each fragment is 1kB.
 The data utilizes 96% of a stream packet on average.
-We use a tolerance level $l{FEC}$ of 0.2 for the FEC such that each segment encoded with FEC contains 1280 fragments.
+We use a tolerance level $l{\text{FEC}}$ of 0.2 for the FEC such that each segment encoded with FEC contains 1280 fragments.
 The Peer Hunter agent has been implemented as a stub that simply reads from an XML formatted file a pre-defined list of candidate peers as if they are discovered as per hunting request.
 In order to ensure the congestion occurs in the experiments, each candidate j is assigned the following every time when DeMSI is started:

-$$R_j = R{up \max} (1 - l_j)U$$ , $l_j = 0.001$ , $T_j = 1ms$ , $t_j$ is assigned a random value
+$$R_j = R{upmax}(1-l_j)U, \quad l_j = 0.001,$$